 I measured my first piece of wallpaper and used this wallpaper kit to make cuts, as it had everything I needed.
 The measuring tape evenly measured out how much wallpaper I needed to cut, and the sharp knife was perfect when cutting the wallpaper and later worked wonders when I needed to trim the edges, too.

 Once I measured the first piece, I laid it on the floor to match up the repeat pattern, then cut the wallpaper to the correct length, repeating the process for each specific length of the wallpaper.

 4. Apply double-sided tape to the masking tape before you hang your wallpaper

 To complete this 'wallpaper hack,' you're going to need double-sided tape, and you'll apply it directly over your masking tape to create a sticky layer.
 Once this is done, you'll gently press your wallpaper onto the double-sided tape.

-One important note to mention: you're going to need a lot of double-sided tape.
+One important note to mention: you're going to need a lot of double-sided tapes.
 I found that every wall required a minimum of five rolls, and this specific version worked great, as I was able to cut each piece in half and maximize every roll.